Annual Notification of Rights under FERPA

 Disclosing Educational Records

-In general, Mason will not disclose a student’s educational records without that student’s consent.
-However, one exception is when disclosure is made to a Mason School Official with a Legitimate Educational Interest.
+One such exception is when disclosure is made to a Mason School Official with a Legitimate Educational Interest.
 Mason defines these as:

 FERPA authorizes the release of Directory Information without a student’s consent.
 Mason has defined its Directory Information in accordance with what is allowable under FERPA, and it includes: